qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Ben Franklin effect**: People like someone more after doing a favor for them.

 **Endowment effect**: We value more on the things that we own (including ideas).
 Investors tend to be biased to positive information of the stock they own.
+Disaggreing an idea tend to be treated as insult.

 **Foot-in-the-door effect**: One agreed on a small request tend to subsequently agree on a larger request.